Dual Eligible Medicare Medicaid

 Dual Eligible Medicare Medicaid Long-Term Services and Supports (LTSS) for Dual Eligible Beneficiaries

-Full-benefit dual eligibles have access to the complete range of full Medicaid benefits, encompassing long-term services and supports not covered by Medicare.
-These Medicare benefits, along with Medicaid services, are critical in providing comprehensive healthcare coverage to those who need it most.
+Full-benefit dual-eligible members will likely have access to the complete range of full Medicaid benefits, which could encompass long-term services and support that might not be covered by Medicare.
+These potential Medicare benefits, along with Medicaid services, could be critical in providing comprehensive healthcare coverage to those who need it most.

-Full dual eligibles have access to various healthcare services, particularly LTSS, which are not covered by Medicare, unlike partial duals who receive assistance with Medicare premiums and cost-sharing.
+Full dual-eligible members may also have access to various healthcare services, particularly LTSS, which might not be covered by Medicare, unlike partial dual-eligible members who could receive assistance with certain Medicare premiums and cost-sharing.

-Fully integrated dual-eligible special needs plans (FIDE SNPs) and highly integrated dual-eligible special needs plans (HIDE SNPs) offer dual eligibles a complete integration of care, including LTSS.
+Fully integrated dual-eligible special needs plans (FIDE SNPs) and highly integrated dual-eligible special needs plans (HIDE SNPs) may offer dual-eligible members a complete integration of care, including LTSS.

 Home and Community-Based Services (HCBS)

-The Program of All-Inclusive Care for the Elderly (PACE) is an HCBS option that provides comprehensive medical and social services to dual-eligible individuals who meet specific criteria, blending Medicare and Medicaid services for these beneficiaries.
+The Program of All-Inclusive Care for the Elderly (PACE) will likely be offered as an HCBS option that could provide comprehensive medical and social services to dual-eligible individuals who meet specific criteria, blending Medicare and Medicaid services for these beneficiaries.

-Dual-eligible beneficiaries maintain their Medicaid benefits when enrolling in a D-SNP, including access to personal care services, ensuring continuity of care.
+Dual-eligible beneficiaries could maintain their Medicaid benefits when enrolling in a D-SNP, including access to personal care services, possibly ensuring continuity of care.

-HCBS options like Nevada D-SNPs enhance the coverage for dually eligible beneficiaries by incorporating additional services such as:
+HCBS options like Nevada D-SNPs could enhance the coverage for dually eligible beneficiaries by potentially incorporating additional services such as:

 • Dental care